FlatFilers/mcp-server-flatfile/README.md

 * **duplicateSheet** - Duplicate a sheet: Creates a copy of a sheet including all its data within the same workbook
 * **executeJob** - Execute a job: Execute a job and return the job
 * **failJob** - Fail a job: Fail a job and return the job
-* **findAndReplaceRecords** - Finds and replaces field values matching search criteria : Searches for all values that match the \
 * **getAction** - Get an action: Get an action
 * **getAgent** - Get an agent: Get an agent
 * **getAgentExport** - Get an agent export: Get an agent export